Château Canon Pécresse Canon-Fronsac 2019

 Wine rated (2022 guide) 92/100

 Aromas of blueberries, blackcurrants, wild raspberries, and bark.
-Some pine cones and black olives too.
+Hints of pine cones and black olives as well.
 Medium-bodied with fine tannins.
-Nicely fleshy on the mid-palate.
-Enjoy from 2023.
+Nicely full-bodied on the mid-palate.
+Best enjoyed starting in 2023.

 Le Figaro vins